NIGMS/NIGMS-Sandbox/README.md

 + [Alternative Data Sources](#alternative-data-sources)

 ## Learning Pathways
 :sparkles: _We put together these learning pathways to help orient you to using the Sandbox modules.
 The first is a bootcamp of sorts for those who are new to the Cloud.
-Make sure you complete these Introductory steps before jumping into any of the modules_ :sparkles:
+Make sure you complete these Introductory steps before jumping into any of the modules.
+The rest are grouped by scientific topic_ :sparkles:

 1. Introduction to GCP
    _Here are some prerequisites you should make sure you can complete before diving into the modules_